Be a Su-Poo-Hero!

-To become a stool donor for the FMT program, you should be:
+To become a BiomeBank stool donor, you should:

-- Between 18 and 60 years of age inclusive
+- Between aged between 18 and 50, inclusive

-- Live in the Adelaide Metropolitan Area or be able to travel to Thebarton for donations
+- Live in the Adelaide Metropolitan Area or be able to regularly travel to Thebarton for donations

 You should not: